Karl's Computer Pages

 How to find your MAC address: From the Windows Start Menu, Run and type ‘cmd’.
 This opens a command prompt.
 Type ipconfig /all.
 The ‘physical address’ is your MAC address.

-Wireless Security by Bob Rankin
+Links: Wireless Security by Bob Rankin

 Securing your Netgear wireless router